Work Package 3: Intergovernmental Return Frameworks

 Key Findings:

-- European migration discourse emphasizes security, while non-EU countries focus on development and humanitarian aspects.
+- European migration discourse emphasises security, while non-EU countries focus on development and humanitarian aspects.

 - Perceived fairness of return policies influences compliance.